 By Rick Steves

+I love all the technology that makes travel easier than ever.
 Even when you want to get away from it all, it makes sense to take your smartphone (or tablet) with you.
 You can keep in touch if you want to, plus you’ll have instant access to resources that can enrich your trip.
 I wouldn’t leave home without mine.

-Even in this age of email, texting, and near-universal Internet access, smart travelers still use the telephone.
+Even in this age of email, texting, and near-universal Internet access, smart travelers still use the phone for voice calls.
 I call tourist offices to smooth out sightseeing plans, museums to see if an English tour is scheduled, restaurants to check if they’re open or to book a table, hotels to confirm reservations, and so on.
 Can I do all of these online?
 Sure.
 But I find phoning more reliable — I don’t have to wait around for a reply, or worry that the information I find online is out-of-date.
 My mobile phone lets me get driving instructions as I approach my hotel, locate a lost travel partner, or chat with family and friends at home as I roam the streets of Rome.

 When it comes to keeping in touch — both by phone and online — you have three basic choices.